NRS 213.135 – Overview of the Eligibility, Qualifications, and Designation of Case Hearing Representatives

 Board Hearings and Meetings

-The Board may hold parole meetings semi-annually or more times as deliberated by the Board.
-All meetings have judicial character and representation and are also open to the public.
+The Board may hold parole meetings semi-annually or more frequently as deliberated by the Board.
+All meetings have a judicial character and representation and are also open to the public.
 Any person in attendance enjoys rights protected under this section according to laws about meetings for parole.
 Data of persons in attendance is retained as confidential information by the Board.
-During the meeting, the prisoner being considered for parole, may speak on their behalf or have a representative to speak on his or her behalf.
+During the meeting, the prisoner being considered for parole may speak on their behalf or have a representative speak on his or her behalf.

 Basic Nevada Statute Details to Note as a Case Hearing Representative